composewell/packcheck/README.md

 ---

-## Environment & CI Support
+## OS and CI Support

-Packcheck provides one-line, out-of-the-box configurations for all major platforms.
+Packcheck provides out-of-the-box configuration files for all major OS and CI platforms.
 These templates include optimized, multi-stage caching to ensure your CI runs are fast and efficient.
 The templates are designed to work immediately for most packages.
 For fine-grained control, simply uncomment the labeled lines in the config files to toggle benchmarks,